msambol/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 ### Masking the output of log statements

-When using the Provider framework to create a custom resource, the request and response objects are logged by the provider function.If secret values are returned in the custom resource's Data object, it would be logged and exposed which possesses security threats.
+When using the Provider framework to create a custom resource, the request and response objects are logged by the provider function.
+If secret values are returned in the custom resource's Data object, it would be logged and exposed which possesses security threats.

 To mask the output of log statements, you can utilize the `NoEcho` field in the custom